RealConrad/42cpp/README.md

 ### The Mechanism Behind Subtype Polymorphism
 At the core of subtype polymorphism is the concept of a virtual function table (vtable), which is an implementation detail in C++ (and many other languages that support runtime polymorphism).

-- **Virtual Functions:** When you declare a method as virtual in a base class, C++ creates a vtable.
-This table maps virtual functions to their concrete implementations.
-Each class that overrides a virtual method or has virtual methods has its own version of this table.
+- **Virtual Functions:** If you mark a class method as virtual, C++ sets up a special lookup table (kind of like a directory) for those methods.
+This is called a virtual function table, or vtable for short.

-- **Object Layout:** Each object of a class that has virtual methods (or inherits from a class with virtual methods) contains a hidden pointer (often called a vptr) that points to the vtable for its class.
-This vtable contains the addresses of the class's virtual functions as they should be called for that specific instance.
+- **Object Layout:** Each object of a class that uses virtual functions gets a hidden pointer.
+This pointer points to its class's vtable.
+The vtable has information on how to find the actual functions the object should use.

-- **Method Dispatch:** When you call a virtual method on an object through a pointer or reference to a base class, the actual function that gets called is determined at runtime using the vtable of the object's actual class (i.e., the class of the instance).
+- **Method Dispatch:** When you call a virtual method on a class object, C++ checks the object's vtable to find out which specific function to execute.
+This lets the program decide which function to run while it's running, based on the actual type of the object, even if you're using a pointer or reference to a more general base class.

+To summarise: C++ uses this vtable system to make sure that when you call a function on an object.
+It runs the correct version of the function for that specific type of object, even in complex cases with inheritance.

 Consider the the below example:
 - The `Animal` class defines a virtual method `makeSound`.